AICP/vendor_aicp/docs/aicpInfo.md

 Compile Kernel against a custom AOSP clang version
 -----------------------------------------------
-to compile your kernel against a custom Clang version, add these to your BoardConfig.mk file
+to compile your kernel against a custom Clang version, add these to your BoardConfig.mk file:
 ```
 TARGET_KERNEL_CLANG_CUSTOM := true
 TARGET_KERNEL_CLANG_VERSION := latest